katehaffenden/smartflix/README.md

 * Equally both workers could access omdb adapter via dry mixin containers/ dependencies rather than repeated private methods.
 * Use cassettes in entry_point specs so they are more like integration tests and not repetitive unit tests
 * Remove repetitive tests in destroy movie unit
+* touch method to overcome the reliance on updated_at to check a movie has been updated
 * Check efficiency in fetching all movies in update_movie_worker (providing movie ids for batch updates like in api for updating large sets of data)